shruti-tanpure/shruti-tanpure/README.md

 Hello!
 I am Shruti Tanpure.

-✨I am currently a final year student at MKSSS's Cummins College of Engineering for Women, Pune, majoring in Information Technology.
+🌱 I am currently a final year student at MKSSS's Cummins College of Engineering for Women, Pune, majoring in Information Technology.

-✨I have interned at Wells Fargo as a technical intern in the summers of 2022.
+🌱 I have interned at Wells Fargo as a technical intern in the summers of 2022.

-✨I'm a vivid learner, and love to get to hear about and know about new technologies.
+🌱 I am a avid reader, a huge fiction fan, and love to hear and know about new technologies.

-✨I enjoy connecting with individuals and learning about their journeys because it allows me to broaden my horizons and gain new ideas on a variety of topics.
+🌱 I enjoy connecting with individuals and learning about their journeys because it allows me to broaden my horizons and gain new ideas on a variety of topics.

 <h2>🛠Tech Stack</h2>